 OCPC was formed in 2015.
-To date, it has ten Projects that have reached the operational phase, including two that were fully funded by grants.
+To date, it has sixteen Projects that have reached the operational phase, including several that were fully funded by grants, and five more under construction or ready for construction.
 While it relies on Board members and a General Manager with experience in renewable energy, there is no assurance that OCPC will be able to generate revenue in sufficient quantities to pay to Member-Investors their expected dividends or to repay their invested capital.